trungduynguyen/not-an-obvious-name/README.md

 - Compute the average price of each week (only on business day from MON to FRI):
 	- Check the 'pandas_weekly_report.csv' for the in memory python method
-	- Check the 'sql_weekly_report.csv' for the database using query Note that: the 2 csv files must have the same values to consider the task is correct
+	- Check the 'sql_weekly_report.csv' for the database using query

+Note that: the 2 csv files must have the same values to be considered that the task is correct

 - Compute what is the week that had the greatest relative span on closing prices:
 	- We have the two results which come from calculation in pandas dataframe and SQL query.
 The 2 results printed on the console must have the same week of the year and relative span value to be considered as the correct results